Batch ETL vs Streaming ETL: The Only Guide You Need

 Using Skyvia Data Flow to Load Salesforce Data to Azure SQL Database 6

-Then, you need to specify the expression for the new column:
+Specifying the expression for the new column

 1. Click + to add a new column.